 You can see what we promote here:

 Each is unique in its own right.
-It is really hard to find the perfect credit report and score site.
-The two are not always paired together; when you find a comprehensive offering, there is also no guarantee that it runs on a regular basis.
-Even in the list of companies that we reviewed, you won’t find any that offers monthly FICO scores and full credit reports without charging full price.
+It is tough to find the perfect credit report and score site.
+The two are not always paired together; when you find a comprehensive offering, there is no guarantee that it runs regularly.
+Even in the list of companies that we reviewed, you won’t find any that offer monthly FICO scores and full credit reports without charging full price.

 We are all about full disclosure.
-Whether you have a question for our authors, our management staff, or you just want to say ‘thanks’, you can head over to our Ask Our Experts page.
-Our contributors are always on hand, ready and willing to help.
+Whether you have a question for our authors, our management staff, or want to say ‘thanks,’ you can head over and ask our experts.
+Our contributors are always on hand, ready, and willing to help.
 So feel free to submit your questions or concerns that way.
-If there is something we have failed to disclose, simply ask so that we can become even more transparent for all of you!
+If there is something we have failed to disclose, ask to become even more transparent for all of you!